Scott Oberg, Rockies agree to $1.3 million, 1-year contract

 The 28-year-old Oberg made $555,000 in 2018 as he emerged as one of Colorado’s more reliable relievers.
 He was 8-1 with a 2.45 ERA and 57 strikeouts over 58 2/3 innings.

-Oberg appeared in all four of Colorado’s postseason games last season, posting a 1-0 record with a 4.91 ERA.
+Oberg appeared in all four of Colorado’s postseason games last season, going 1-0 with a 4.91 ERA.

 Oberg was taken by Colorado in the 15th round of the 2012 amateur draft.